Hawthorn Football Club: Club guernsey

 The Hawthorn colours are brown and gold vertical stripes.
 Hawthorn has worn this design since 1950.
-The current major sponsors are Tasmania, iiNet, Bupa, Audi and Adidas.
+The current major sponsors are Tasmania, iiNet, Bupa, Nissan and Adidas.
 Some of their former major sponsors are MBF, Samsung, HSBC and Puma.
 The standard home guernsey is used in all home and away games in Victoria, Sydney and Tasmania while the away guernsey is used in every away game in Adelaide, Perth and Brisbane.
 The club's colours and designs have changed a few times during their history.
 From 1902 to 1904 they wore a blue guernsey with red shoulders and a red stripe down the front of the guernsey along with blue and white hooped socks.
 After they merged with Boroondara in 1905 they changed to a black guernsey with a red sash with black and red hooped socks.
-After the club had struggled for a few years it was decided to reform it and for seasons 1912–13 and they wore a yellow guernsey with a blue V. Upon entering the VFA the club was forced to change their colours again, as Williamstown already had the combination Blue and Gold on their guernsey's, and adopted the colours brown and gold which have since remained to this day although the design has changed a few times, the main ones being:
+After the club had struggled for a few years it was decided to reform it and for seasons 1912–13 and they wore a yellow guernsey with a blue V. Upon entering the VFA the club was forced to change their colours again, as Williamstown already had the combination Blue and Gold on their guernseys, and adopted the colours brown and gold which have since remained to this day although the design has changed a few times, the main ones being: